MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdropdowntoolbarbutton-class.md

  The bounding rectangle of the button.

  [in] *bSelected*
  Whether the button is selected.
-If this parameter is `TRUE`, the button is selected.
-If this parameter is `FALSE`, the button is not selected.
+If this parameter is TRUE, the button is selected.
+If this parameter is FALSE, the button is not selected.

 ### Return Value
  The width, in pixels, of the button on the specified device context.